 - We’re asking teachers and families to alert us if they have been exposed to someone that has tested positive for COVID-19, and self-quarantine for 10 days before returning to school

-- Full-time families will be given 2 weeks per 12 months to take time off from school without paying tuition
+- Full-time families will be given 1 week per 12 months to take time off from school without paying tuition for the 2021/2022 school year

 - In the event of a shelter-in-place, we do not plan to close the school.
 We have many families that are healthcare or essential workers that will continue to need childcare

-- We are not charging registration fees, and do not require a long-term contract for the 2020/2021 school year.
+- We are not charging registration fees, and do not require a long-term contract for the 2020/2021 or 2021/2022 school year.
 The goal is to give families as much flexibility as possible

 - A 30-day notice is required to withdraw a child from the school for any reason